 The Rescue Diver course provides that essential step towards confidence and self-sufficiency.

-With the knowledge now in your possession, and especially the skills in observing and organising people and resources, you may well consider getting a professional diving qualification under your belt.
-Working alongside instructors as a Divemaster, not only can you begin to apply and refine your observational and organisational abilities to help in the development of budding divers, you also allow yourself the opportunity to travel and work in the most exciting places on earth.
+With the knowledge now in your possession, and especially the skills in observing and organizing people and resources, you may well consider getting a professional diving qualification under your belt.
+Working alongside instructors as a Divemaster, not only can you begin to apply and refine your observational and organizational abilities to help in the development of budding divers, you also allow yourself the opportunity to travel and work in the most exciting places on earth.
 Of course, it is not for everyone, but it must be worth at least a passing thought!